linode/docs/docs/applications/cloud-storage/how-to-use-zfs-on-ubuntu-16-04.md

 Disadvantages:

- - You cannot add disks to a raidz vdev.
+ - Cannot add disks to a raidz vdev.
- - Resilvering can be more time-consuming and intensive than in the case of mirrors.
+ - Resilvering can be more time-consuming and intensive than mirrors.

 Other types of virtual devices like cache and log can be used when dealing with mechanical hard-drives.
 Spare vdevs can be set up to automatically replace failed devices.